 We are able to order products available through provincial wholesale distribution.
 The selection and availability of cannabis products through the province may change to due a variety of factors (e.g. limited supply, new product launches, the inclusion of recently-approved suppliers), which may impact our store offering.

-High5 Retail is dedicated to offering a selection of premium products, and the team is constantly looking stock our store with the best available products.
+High5 Retail is dedicated to offering a selection of premium products, and the team is constantly looking to stock our store with the best available products.
 Come back to check out our products, and let us know about your favourite products or provide product feedback via our contact page.

 The federal Cannabis Act legalizes fresh and dried cannabis, cannabis oil products, cannabis accessories, and plants and seeds for cultivation.
 At High5 Retail you will be able to buy dried cannabis, pre-rolls, capsules, cannabis oil products, cannabis accessories, and seeds.
 Currently, it is not legal to sell or purchase edible products and concentrates.

 Federal legislation stipulates that individuals can possess up to 30 grams of legal dried cannabis, or it's equivalent in other forms.